-- Used peak capacity: Although no detailed figures are available, consultation with local operators indicates that most facilities are operating at close to full capacity in the peak periods. - Satisfied demand: There is no evidence of unmet demand, with a good geographical spread of provision and 'pay-and-play' facilities providing more than 16% of the overall capacity in terms of equipment stations. - Changes in supply: There are no know planned changes to supply, although commercial sector providers are likely to respond to increases in demand by expanding local capacity.
+- Used peak capacity: Although no detailed figures are available, consultation with local operators indicates that most facilities are operating at close to full capacity in the peak periods. - Satisfied demand: There is no evidence of unmet demand, with a good geographical spread of provision and 'pay-and-play' facilities providing more than 16% of the overall capacity in terms of equipment stations. - Changes in supply: There are no know planned changes to supply, although Staplehurst Jubilee Fields Management Committee is considering health and fitness provision as part of wider facilities proposals and commercial sector providers are likely to respond to increases in demand by expanding local capacity.